Lathes·

 There are hundreds of different wood lathes available in the market, which can make it confusing for new woodturners.
 How do you know what lathe accessories you'll need?
 How much horsepower should you look for?
 What machine features should you pay attention to?

 The Wen 3420 has captured the attention of professional and hobbyist woodturners alike since its release on the market.
-If you’re looking for a new lathe, check out our review of the 3420 and why it’s the perfect entry-level tool for beginners.
+Here is what the 3420 does well, where it falls short, and who should buy which WEN instead.

 Key Features of the Wen 3420 Wood Lathe